Congress eyes new rules for tech: What's under consideration

+WASHINGTON (AP) — Most Democrats and Republicans agree that the federal government should better regulate the biggest technology companies, particularly social media platforms.
+But there is very little consensus on how it should be done.

-WASHINGTON (AP) — Should TikTok be banned?
-Should younger children be prevented from engaging with social media?
+Should TikTok be banned?
+Should younger children be kept off social media?
 Can the government make sure private information is secure?
 What about brand new artificial intelligence interfaces?
 Or should users be regulating themselves, leaving the government out of it?

-Tech regulation has been gathering momentum on Capitol Hill amid concerns about China’s ownership of TikTok and as parents are growing increasingly worried about the effects of social media on a post-pandemic mental health crisis.
-Noting that many young people are struggling, President Joe Biden said in his February State of the Union speech that “it’s time” to pass bipartisan legislation to impose stricter limits on the collection of personal data and ban targeted advertising to children.
+Tech regulation is gathering momentum on Capitol Hill as concerns skyrocket about China’s ownership of TikTok and as parents navigating a post-pandemic mental health crisis have grown increasingly worried about what their children are seeing online.
+Lawmakers have introduced a slew of bipartisan bills, boosting hopes of compromise.
+But any effort to regulate the mammoth industry would face major obstacles as technology companies have fought interference.

 People are also reading…